Shortening and extrusion in the East Anatolian Plateau: how was Neogene Arabia-Europe convergence tectonically accommodated?

 Abstract

-Deformation in orogenic belts is typically widely distributed, but may localized to form discrete, fast-moving fault zones enclosing semi-rigid microplates such as the Anatolian microplate.
-This plate is extruding westwards from the East Anatolian Plateau in the Arabia-Eurasia collision zone along major North and East Anatolian Faults that cause devastating earthquakes, including the February 6, 2023 East Anatolian earthquakes.
-However, how distributed deformation became focused, and where it may still be active is less-well understood.
-Here summarise the kinematic history and orogenic tectonic development that preconditioned the orogen for development of the East Anatolian Plateau and the microplate.
-The orogen first formed in Cretaceous to Eocene time by subduction-accretion below oceanic lithosphere preserved as ophiolites.
-Then, while remaining oceanic crust was subducted in late Eocene-Oligocene time, it underwent regional extension causing crystalline crust exhumation and deep-marine basin formation.
-From Early Miocene time onwards, during and perhaps before the onset of Arabian continental underthrusting, the plateau shortened by ~350 km, making 45 km thick crust, and causing >3 km of uplift.
-Microplate extrusion since the onset of North Anatolian Fault formation around 13 Ma accounted for no more than 25% of Arabia-Eurasia convergence The remaining 75% (>200 km) must thus have been accommodated by continued ~N-S shortening.
-We highlight that new field studies of the East Anatolian Plateau, through an integrated geological-geomorphological approach to overcome the difficulties posed by a widespread young volcanic cover, are required to identify where and how this major shortening was accommodated and to better assess seismic hazards in eastern Anatolia, and to decipher the dynamics of microplate extrusion.
+Deformation in orogenic belts is typically widely distributed but may be localized to form discrete, fast-moving fault zones enclosing semi-rigid microplates.
+An example is the Anatolian microplate, which is extruding westwards from the East Anatolian Plateau in the Arabia-Eurasia collision zone along the North and East Anatolian Faults that cause devastating earthquakes, including the February 6, 2023 Southeast Anatolian earthquakes.
+Here, we summarize the orogenic architecture of the east Anatolian Plateau and its kinematic history since the Cretaceous, and use this to reconstruct the tectonic situation that existed at the onset of and during the development of the Neogene East Anatolian Plateau and the Anatolian microplate.
+The orogen first formed in the late Cretaceous by subduction-accretion of microcontinental lithosphere below Neotethys oceanic lithosphere.
+Then, in Paleogene time, the accretionary orogen underwent regional upper plate extension, causing crystalline crust exhumation and deep-marine basin formation.
+From early Miocene time onwards, the extended orogen shortened again must have accommodated ~350 km of convergence, making crust up to 45 km thick, and causing >2 km of uplift.
+Since the ~13 Ma onset of North Anatolian Fault formation, microplate extrusion absorbed no more than (~65 km) of Arabia-Eurasia convergence and even during this time alone, >200 km of convergence must thus have been accommodated by continued ~N-S shortening.
+We highlight the need for field studies of the East Anatolian Plateau to identify where and how this major shortening was accommodated, what role it played in plateau rise and the onset and dynamics of microplate extrusion, and to better assess seismic hazards.

 DOI